jwillinghalpern/fm-gofer/README.md

     ```
     <script> THE UMD JS CODE HERE </script>
     ```
-2. Create an instance of FMPromise in your code and attach the `runCallback` method to the window so FileMaker can call it using `Perform JavaScript in WebViewer`:
+2. Create an instance of FMGofer in your code and attach the `runCallback` method to the window so FileMaker can call it using `Perform JavaScript in WebViewer`:
     ```
-    var fm = new FMPromise();
+    var fm = new FMGofer();
     window.fmRunCallback = function() {
       return fm.runCallback(...arguments);
     }
     ```
 3. Run FileMaker scripts from the JS like this: